No, I don't mean Bobby Orr. Last I heard, he's fine.

 The 1970s were a thrilling time for performances on the ice, in both leagues.
 But most hockey teams, in both leagues, were struggling financially.
 The Aeros needed money badly, and the New England Whalers were one of the few WHA teams that had it.
 So they bought all 3 Howes.
 Gordie was still a WHA All-Star.

 In the 1979 off-season, the WHA folded, and 4 of its teams were admitted to the NHL.
 One was the renamed Hartford Whalers.
 The Wings still held Gordie's NHL rights, meaning that he could not legally play for any NHL team except Detroit.
-And Bruce Norris still owned the Wings.
+And Norris still owned the Wings.
 But, despite being Chairman of the NHL's Board of Governors, Norris was outflanked by a former Wings executive, now President of the NHL, John Ziegler.
 Gordie was allowed to play in the NHL for Hartford.
 In that final season, Gordie played all 80 games, scored 15 goals, and helped the Whalers make the Playoffs.

 Bobby Hull also closed his career with the 1980 Whalers.